|

 concentrated on two things: food, as seen in Cave Art, and the necessity to

-create more humans.
-10,000-8000 BC The ice began retreating and life got a little easier.
+The ice began retreating and life got a little easier.
 The Mesolithic period

 (which lasted longer in northern Europe than it did in the Middle East) saw